WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC24/WWDC24-102-Platforms-State-of-the-Union.md

    }
 }

-@Image(source: "sketchnote", alt: "Sketchnote of WWDC 2024 State of the Union with details about news in Swift, SwiftUI, APIs and frameworks")
+@Image(source: "WWDC24-102-sketchnote", alt: "Sketchnote of WWDC 2024 State of the Union with details about news in Swift, SwiftUI, APIs and frameworks")